Hidden Oasis Trail (between Jebel Jais & Wadi of Giants)

 Pros:

-• Trail is easy and child-friendly which is similar to Wadi Shawka Loop Trail.
+• The trail is easy and child-friendly which is similar to Wadi Shawka Loop Trail.
 There are no technical sections along the trail and the trail is visible.
 The only confusion could be after the village leading to the stairs downwards.

 • It is a short trail that you can do in a couple of hours only.
 The trail can be done up to the old village only and you can go back if you feel like it.
 Or you can go further up to the Hidden Oasis (which is the highlight for me) and hike back.